Global folds between Banach spaces as perturbations: -compatible maps

 \begin{prop} The following operators are $m$-amenable. \begin{itemize} \item [(I)]$-\Delta$ for Dirichlet, Neumann, periodic or mixed boundary conditions on bounded smooth domains. \item [(II)] The Schr\"{o}dinger operator for the hydrogen atom in $\RR^3$, $T v = - \Delta v - v/r$. \item [(III)] The quantum oscillator in $\RR$, $Tv (x) = - v''(x) + x^2 v(x)$. \item [(IV)] Fractional powers $T^s, s \in (0,1)$ of positive $m$-amenable operators. \item [(V)] Spectral fractional Laplacians on bounded smooth domains. \end{itemize} \end{prop}

+Subtracting an m-compatible map from one such operator yields a fold.
+Notice that for a function $f$ to induce a Nemitskii map acting on functions in $L^2(\Omega)$ for unbounded sets $\Omega \subset \RR^n$ we must have $f(0) = 0$.

-\begin{proof} Hypothesis (m-a) is standard for all examples, we check (m-b).
+\begin{proof} Hypothesis (m-a) is familiar in all examples, we check (m-b).
 For (I), see Sections 8.1 and 8.2 of \cite{Ar}.
-For (II), take $T_0 = -\Delta$ in its usual domain $H^2(\RR^3)$.
-For the potential $V = - 1/r$, and define $T = T_0 + V$.
-We prove (m-b) for $T$ using a perturbation argument, Theorem XIII.45, vol. IV of \cite{RS}.
+For (II), take $T_0 = -\Delta$ with $D = H^2(\RR^3)$ and define $T = T_0 + V$ for the potential $V = - 1/r$.
+We prove (m-b) for $T$ using Theorem XIII.45, vol. IV of \cite{RS}.
 Define the bounded truncations $V_n$ which coincide with $V$ for $|x| > 1/n$ and are zero otherwise.
 Set $q_n = V - V_n$.
 Both $T_0$ and $T$ are bounded from below.
 Comparing quadratic forms, so that $T_0 + V_n$ and $T - V_n$ are uniformly bounded from below.
 We are left with showing that $T_0 + V_n \to T$ and $T - V_n \to T_0$ in the strong resolvent sense.
 By Theorem VIII.25, vol. I of \cite{RS} it suffices to show that, for a given $u \in H^2$,

 which is true, since $H^2(\RR^3)$ consists of bounded, continuous functions.
 The proof of (III) is similar.
 For (IV), use the arguments with Laplace transforms in Section IX.11 of \cite{Yo} (see also \cite{Tay}).
 Finally, (V) is a special case of (IV). \end{proof}